On the birational section conjecture with strong birationality assumptions: Reduction to number fields

-\begin{lemma} Let $k$ be a number field, and assume that $t$-birational sections over $k$ are geometric or cuspidal.
-Then the same holds for quasi-$t$-birational sections. \begin{proof} Let $X$ be a curve over $k$ and $s\in\Pi_{X/k}(k)$ a quasi-$t$-birational section.
-We may assume that there exists a non-parabolic curve $Y$ and a dominant morphism $f:X\to Y$ such that $f(s)$ is $t$-birational.
-Since $s$ is birational, for every finite place $\nu$ of $k$ there exists a unique associated point $x_{\nu}\in \bar{X}(k_{\nu})$.
-Since $f(s)$ is $t$-birational, there exists a unique rational point $y\in \bar{Y}(k)$ associated to $f(s)$, in particular $f(x_{\nu})=y$ for every $\nu$.
-Any birational lifting of $s$ to $X\setminus f^{-1}(y)$ is cuspidal thanks to \cite[Theorem B]{sti15}, hence $s$ is geometric or cuspidal. \end{proof} \end{lemma}
+\begin{lemma} Let $k$ be a number field, and assume that $t$-b.l. sections over $k$ are geometric or cuspidal.
+Then the same holds for quasi-$t$-b.l. sections. \begin{proof} Let $X$ be a curve over $k$ and $s\in\Pi_{X/k}(k)$ a quasi-$t$-b.l. section.
+We may assume that there exists a non-parabolic curve $Y$ and a dominant morphism $f:X\to Y$ such that $f(s)$ is $t$-b.l.
+Since $s$ is b.l., for every finite place $\nu$ of $k$ there exists a unique associated point $x_{\nu}\in \bar{X}(k_{\nu})$.
+Since $f(s)$ is $t$-b.l., there exists a unique $k$-rational point $y\in \bar{Y}(k)$ associated to $f(s)$, in particular $f(x_{\nu})=y$ for every $\nu$.
+Any b.l. lifting of $s$ to $X\setminus f^{-1}(y)$ is cuspidal thanks to \cite[Theorem B]{sti15}, hence $s$ is geometric or cuspidal. \end{proof} \end{lemma}